 Goal # Description Type of Goal 1 Students will develop as critical, creative, global thinkers with strong foundational skills in math, humanities, and science.
-Broad State Priorit ies addressed by this goal.
-Priority 1: I Basic (Conditions of Learning) Priority 2: State Standards (Conditions of Learning) Priority 4: I Pupil Achievement (Pupil Outcomes) Priority 7: Priority 7: Course Access (Conditions of Learning) Priority 8: Other Pupil Outcomes (Pupil Outcomes)
+Broad

+Priority 1: Basic (Conditions of Learning)

+Priority 2: State Standards (Conditions of Learning)

+Priority 4: Pupil Achievement (Pupil Outcomes)

+Priority 7: Course Access (Conditions of Learning)

+Priority 8: Other Pupil Outcomes (Pupil Outcomes)

 The mission of Navigator Schools is to ensure rigorous academics in every classroom and individualized supports for every learner so that all students can thrive in "high school, college, and beyond."
 Navigator Schools will continue providing a comprehensive standards-aligned personalized instructional program in conjunction with a comprehensive assessment system.
 We will use the results of assessments to differentiate instruction within classrooms and to inform our system of intervention.
 We will provide systemic English Language Development for our English learners and a comprehensive Special Education program for our students with IEPs.
 Teachers will be supported through professional development to implement our curriculum and instructional model, including specific support for new teachers, external conferences, and a comprehensive system of teacher observation and coaching.
-Gilroy Prep scored green on English Language Arts progress and yellow on Mathematics progress while scoring a red on English Learner progress on the CA Dashboard.
+In English Language Arts and Mathematics, Hollister Prep scored green on English Language Arts Progress and Mathematics Progress while scoring a red on English Learner progress on the CA Dashboard.
 For this reason, we will be implementing tiered English language development next year for all English Learners.